 Ontario Health Teams (OHTs) are being introduced to provide a new way of organizing and delivering care that is more connected to patients in their local communities.
 Under OHTs, health care providers (including hospitals, doctors and home and community care providers) will work as one coordinated team – no matter where they provide care.
 We are developing a range of supports for OHTs including practice guides, measurement tools and an approach to evaluating Ontario Health Teams.

-🗓 Tuesday, January 25th, 2022
+🗓 Tuesday, October 25th, 2022

 After nearly 3 years of the OHT initiative, we are asking how OHTs are developing and what is needed to advance toward maturity.

 Grounded in the experience of 6 OHTs participating in the HSPN Developmental Evaluation, in October’s HSPN webinar, we are sharing the key themes and findings in advance of our Developmental Report.